CJM0111/MPI-CPP/README.md

 # C++ MPI
-Random projects implemented with C++ using the MPI library
+Random projects implemented using C++ and the MPI library